Osteopath for Sciatic Nerve Pain

 Epidural Steroid Injections:

 Your GP may refer you for a steroid injection to help you with your pain.
 A corticosteroid or local anaesthetic will be injected into the epidural space around your spinal cord.
-Consequently, this may give you temporary relief from your sciatic symptoms, giving you a window to perform rehab exercises.
+Consequently, this may temporarily relieve your sciatic symptoms, giving you a window to perform rehab exercises.
 This helps by reducing the inflammatory response around the sciatic nerve.
 Currently, steroid injections are not advised as they weaken the immune system, which would make you susceptible to COVID-19.

 Surgical options